What is NP?

 The main difference between NP-hard and NP-complete problems lies in their definitions and the types of problems they encompass.

 1. NP-hard Problems — A problem is NP-hard if every problem in NP can be reduced to it in polynomial time.
 This means that an NP-hard problem is at least as hard as the hardest problems in NP.
-However, NP-hard problems do not necessarily have to be in NP, and they do not have to be decision problems.
-They could be optimization problems or decision problems.
-Examples include the Halting problem and the Vertex cover problem.
+However, NP-hard problems do not necessarily have to be in NP, and they do not have to be decision problems — they could be optimization problems too.
+Examples include the Halting problem and the optimization version of the Traveling Salesman Problem.

 2. NP-complete Problems — A problem is NP-complete if it is both in NP and NP-hard.
 This means that not only can every problem in NP be reduced to it in polynomial time, but a solution to the problem can also be verified in polynomial time.
 NP-complete problems are always decision problems.
 Examples include determining whether a graph has a Hamiltonian cycle and determining whether a Boolean formula is satisfiable.